One mile southwest of Cousins Island in Casco Bay.

 Chebeague & Cumberland Land Trust

 Basket Island is easily accessed by boat; often one sees daytime kayakers visiting the island and small cruising sailboats anchored for the night in the lee of the island.
 Low impact day visits are encouraged but overnight camping is not permitted.
 Be cautious of poison ivy inland.
+Please do not visit until July 1 due to nesting ospreys and eiders.

 Basket Island is a nature preserve which affords light recreational day use, scenic enjoyment, education, and observation of island wildlife and habitat.